 Practice placing the wrap around the drum as tightly and evenly as possible.

-Once you are comfortable, take two rubber clamps and clamp the wrap end on the side which will be overlapped about 2 inches back.
-Determine where the wrap will overlap.
 Take your hand and pull wrap as tightly as you can around the drum and continue to keep pressure as you work around the shell.
 Use clamps 3 and 4 to clamp the other side about 5 inches from the edge.
 Finally remove the backing from the pre-installed double sided tape and while keeping a tight hold adhere the overlapped end to the wrap.